UMass-Rescue/InterviewTranscriber/transcriber/README.md

 docker build -t transcriber:latest .
 docker run -p 8000:8000 transcriber

+Note that this model may take around 10 minutes to load.

 You can send requests to http://0.0.0.0:8000/sendTranscription with the body:

 {